Create and manage Amazon EMR Serverless applications with Step Functions - Amazon Step Functions

 To deploy an example of a state machine that integrates with EMR Serverless for running multiple jobs to your Amazon Web Services account, see Run an EMR Serverless job.

-For information about how to configure IAM permissions when using Step Functions with other Amazon services, see IAM Policies for integrated services.
+To learn about configuring IAM permissions when using Step Functions with other Amazon services, see How Step Functions generates IAM policies for integrated services.

 In the examples shown in the following use cases, replace the italicized text with your resource-specific information.
 For example, replace yourApplicationId with the ID of your EMR Serverless application, such as 00yv7iv71inak893.